tldr-pages/tldr/pages/linux/nordvpn.md

 # nordvpn

-> Command-line interface to NordVPN.
+> Command-line interface for NordVPN.
 > More information: <https://nordvpn.com/download/linux/>.

 - Interactively log into your NordVPN account: